generable/bmstate/README.md

 remotes::install_github("generable/bmstate", ref = "main", build_vignettes = TRUE)
 ```

 Building the vignettes can take some time, so consider using `build_vignettes = FALSE`.
+Use `ref = "develop"` if you want the current development version.

 ## Getting started